5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 This is my EFI Folder for the Z490 Vision G Board I've been working on and constantly refining since September 2020, based on Dortania's OpenCore Install Guide, ACPI Hotpatches from Daliansky's "OC-Little" Repo and my own research.
 I dumped the system `DSDT`, analyzed it and added missing components to fine tune the config and build.
 This system is used as a workstation for music production and sound design exclusively.
 No funny business like taking Schmocklords Vision D EFI, relabeling and reposting it as a "Vision G EFI" going on in here – unlike in some Forums, Githubs and the Hackindrom App especially.

 This EFI doesn't require `FakePCIID.kext` to get the Intel I225 2.5 Gigabit Ethernet Controller working.
-It also doesn't require any wake-related Hotpathces like SSDT-GPRW.aml or SDT-USBW.aml – which doesn't do anything besides turning the screen back on with one instead of two mouse/keyboard inputs anyway.
-This is currently the most sophisticated Z490 Vision G EFI you can find on Github to date!
+It also doesn't require any wake-related ACPI Hotpatches like SSDT-GPRW.aml or SDT-USBW.aml – which doesn't do anything besides turning the screen back on with one instead of two mouse/keyboard inputs anyway.
+This is  the most sophisticated Z490 Vision G EFI you can find on Github to date!
 And just for fun, I added Clover, too.

 Sucessfully tested with macOS High Sierra, Catalina and Big Sur (11.3.1).
 It contains 2 configs: one for Catalina/BigSur, one for HighSierra/Legacy OSes.